busetnrkl/npzd/README.md

 ### Plotting
 ---
-- You can plot the data in `data.txt` using the Python codes in the `postprocessing` file.
+- You can plot the data in `data.txt` using the respective Python codes in the `postprocessing` folder.
 Using the parameters above, the following plot is obtained:

 ![plot](https://github.com/busetnrkl/npzd/assets/142319799/9cc3b9ca-356b-4615-bd8b-6871f3fb4f02)